zx80/flask-simple-auth/README.md

 There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed elsewhere, not explicitely in the application code.
+Parameters are type checked and converted automatically.
+Basically, you just have to implement a Python function and most of the crust is managed by Flask and FlaskSimpleAuth.

 ```Python
 # app is the Flask application…